What is the time frame of the program?

 Are these internships paid?

-- Yes!
+Yes!
 All FC-FLIP participants will receive a stipend of $4400 of the course of the 11 week program; paid biweekly.
-Most of the internship are eligible for an $1195 AmeriCorps 300 hour education award.
+Most of the internships are eligible for an $1195 AmeriCorps 300 hour education award.

 How many hours do I work in a week and is there overtime?